Open-Source-Agriculture/Open-Source-Agriculture.github.io/about.md

 ## Who we are

 The Open Source Agriculture contributors are passionate about agriculture and open-source.
-We believe that open-source is the key to ensure the integrity
+We believe that open-source is the key to ensure progress in solving the worlds food and environmental problems with trust, integrity and unity.

 ### Hephzibah Crossing